 Watch Now: How to Moss Stitch

-- Repeat the following four rows for pattern:
+Repeat the following four rows for Moss Stitch:

-- Join new yarn as needed until you are close to the end of the final ball.
-Cast off.
-Weave in ends using a crochet hook or needle, trimming extra-long ends if necessary.
+Join a new ball of yarn as needed until you are close to the end of the last one.
+Bind off in pattern.

 Make the Pattern Your Own

-Also, experiment with different yarns to make your own unique afghans.
-This is such an easy pattern you could make several throws in different colors that you could switch out in your home seasonally.
+Also, experiment with different yarns to customize your afghans.
+Or use the same yarn in different colors, making several throws that you could switch out in your home seasonally.